Avanthika Mohan

 Priyanka, better known by her stage name Avantika Mohan is an Indian actress and model.
 She made her feature film debut with Yakshi – Faithfully Yours and later earned popularity through the TV series Athmasakhi.

 Early life

-Avanthika Mohan was born and brought up in Dubai.
-Her father is from Calicut and mother from Punjab.
+Avanthika Mohan was born and brought up in Dubai to Malayalee parents from Calicut, Kerala.
 She returned to Kerala to pursue a modelling career and won the Miss Malabar 2011 title and also the subtitle Miss Perfect 2010.
 She is a dancer and had taken training for it.
 After winning the beauty pageant, she began to receive acting offers and decided to enter the film industry.

 Career

 She made her debut in the 2012 experimental film Yakshi – Faithfully Yours, directed by Abhiram Suresh Unnithan, featuring all newcomers in the lead roles.
 The film saw Avanthika playing the titular character of a "snake ghost" named Nagayakshi, a snake who turns into a woman after coming to the planet.
 In 2013, she was part of the Malayalam comedy flick Mr Bean- The Laugh Riot, after which she was seen in Neelakasham Pachakadal Chuvanna Bhoomi.
 She next played a lead role in crocodile love story.
 She made her Tamil film debut with the horror film Aalamaram (2014).
 Her next releases were Vundile Manchi Kalam Mundu Munduna, her first Telugu film, and debutant director Shyam Mohan's thriller 8:20 released and the movie went on well she got good appreciation for her performance from the Critics and the audiences.
 She had signed film Male Baruva Munna, an Oriya movie and a Hindi movie directed by Samagra Ganesh is based on a true story.
 She has also signed Rajavin Parvai Raniyin Pakkam, to be directed by Azhagu Raj.